tudasc/TypeART/README.md

 3. Optimize the code with -Ox using `opt`.
 4. Apply stack and global instrumentation with TypeART through `opt`.
 5. Pipe the final output to LLVM `llc` to generate the final object file.

-Subsequently, the TypeART runtime library is linked (for the added instrumentation callbacks).
+6. Subsequently, the TypeART runtime library is linked (for the added instrumentation callbacks).

+Note: We instrument heap allocations before any optimization, as the compiler may throw out related type information of these allocations (for optimization reasons).

 ```shell
 # Compile: 1.Code-To-LLVM | 2.TypeART_HEAP | 3.Optimize | 4.TypeART_Stack | 5.Object-file